The Common Good: Why Shared Values Are More Valuable Than Ever

 There are many long-term benefits for companies that accept their civic responsibility and take an active interest in the wellbeing of their communities: staying top-of-mind for customers, building strong relationships with like-minded organizations, and connecting their products with positive values in a tangible way, to name just few.
 It’s encouraging to see organizations big and small stepping up to provide relief for services that have become stretched beyond capacity.

-We expect these trends to remain post-pandemic: companies will continue to invest in positive impact, and consumers and consumers will continue to choose organizations that address local priorities.
+We expect these trends to remain post-pandemic: companies will continue to invest in positive impact, and consumers will continue to choose organizations that address local priorities.
 As your own purchasing habits continue evolving, I challenge you to take a closer look at what you’re really buying into.
 Do the brand’s values align with your own?